 A member is considered compliant when their submitted QAP report has met the requirements specified above.
 A member with a complete QAP for that reporting period will receive a Notice of Compliance.

 A member is considered non-compliant when their submitted QAP report has not met the requirements of the Program.
 A Notice of Non-compliance will be issued because either a QAP has missing or incorrect information or because a QAP report has not been submitted.
+Members marked non-compliant are required to submit an administrative fee and the QAP Barriers to Compliance document.
+Click here to access the form.

 For more information on QAP non-compliance, click here.